 Topics for last year's program included changing landscapes in Glacier's alpine, threats to meltwater stoneflies and other rare alpine insects, the history of West Glacier's fire hose tower, grizzly bear ancestry, and much more!
 This year, Science & History Day will take place on Tuesday, July 24, 2018 at the Falls Interpretive Theatre in Waterton Lakes National Park.
 The event begins at 9:30 a.m. and ends at 3:30 p.m.
-Stay tuned for a full schedule of speakers and session times!
+For detailed information, view the full schedule of speakers and session times.

 This event is free and open to the public.
 Attendees are encouraged to bring a sack lunch to enjoy during the one hour break.
 For more information, contact the Crown of the Continent Research Learning Center at 406-888-7863.